klausbotschen/esp8266-led/README.md

 # WS2812B LED controller with ESP8266

-This project requires the Arduino development framework and libraries for ESP8266, and provides a low level uplink function derived from the Adafriut NeoPixel library.
+This project requires the Arduino development framework and libraries for ESP8266, low level functions derived from the Adafriut NeoPixel library.

 ## Useful links

 https://arduino-esp8266.readthedocs.io/
 https://docs.arduino.cc/language-reference/

+## Hardware

+* AZDelivery ESP8266-12F D1-mini
+* Rotary encoder AZDelivery KY-040
+* Status LED with a single SK6812 (RGBW)
+* Level converter boards for output lines

 ## The sketch

-Arduino programs are called a "sketch" which consists (at the bare minimum) of two functions, __setup__ which initializes the program, and and __loop__ which is repeatedly invoked and performs the actual work.
+Arduino programs are called a "sketch" which consists (at the bare minimum) of two functions, __setup()__ which initializes the program, and __loop()__ which is repeatedly invoked and performs the actual work.
+There is no fixed loop time; when a repetitive timing is desired, a __sleep()__ needs to be invoked, and the time can be calculated from the millisecond timer.

 The sketch provides a set of LED effects with their parameters, it handles the rotary controller input to change parameters, maintains a clock with 1 minute granularity (one tick every 60 seconds), and processes data packets that have been received via WiFI.